het-tanis/prolug-labs/Hashicorp-Labs/004-vault-read-secrets-ansible/step2/text.md

-You've got vault running and you've created the secret.
-Now you need to create a programmatic access to access that secret.
-The method we'll use is username and password.

-Enable the vault userpass authentication.

-Create a user for vault.

-Assign the user a password.

-Create and assign that user a vault policy to read secret/app1/values secret.
+Now that you have vault running you need to create a secret.
+You will be reading this secret from another tool, and in a real environment it could be populate by another process or team.

+Create the secret username and password for the application to read.

+Verify that the username and password have been set.

 <br>